marcelotduarte/cx_Freeze/doc/src/setup_script.rst

        relative path to the module; multiple values are separated by the standard path separator
    * - .. option:: path
-     - comma-separated list of paths to search; the default value is sys.path
+     - comma-separated list of paths to search for modules;
+       the default value is sys.path
    * - .. option:: no_compress
      - create a zipfile with no compression
    * - .. option:: constants